rlapreze2/pandas-challenge/README.md

 Average math and reading scores
 Percentage passing in math, reading, and both subjects

-School Summary:
+School Summary.
 Compilation of key metrics for each school, covering:

-School name and type:
+School name and type.
 Total students
 Total school budget
 Per student budget
 Average scores and passing percentages

-Performance Analysis:
+Performance Analysis.
 Highest-Performing Schools (by % Overall Passing): Identification of the top 5 schools.
 Lowest-Performing Schools (by % Overall Passing): Identification of the bottom 5 schools.
 Math and Reading Scores by Grade: Analysis of average scores by grade level.